-A heads up for people who live in the Camp Springs area of southern Prince George’s County.
+Those who live in the Camp Springs area of southern Prince George’s County, Maryland, no longer need to worry about limiting their water use.

-WSCC Water is asking customers to limit their water usage to help avoid a Boil Water Advisory and preserve water in case of a fire.
+On Monday, WSCC Water began asking customers to use less water to help avoid a boil water advisory and preserve water in case of a fire.

-The advisory impacts nearly 1,400 customers.
-Until further notice, customers are asked to stop all outside water use, take shorter showers, limit flushing and the use of washers and dryers.
+The advisory impacted nearly 1,400 customers in the area.
+They had been asked to stop all outside water use, take shorter showers, limit flushing and the use of washers and dryers.

 Parts of the D.C. area have been under an ongoing drought for weeks, with only brief relief after Tropical Depression Debby came through last week.
 Debby improved river levels and stream flows, which is what the Interstate Commission on the Potomac River Basin expected.